 As you continue down 290 heading toward Fredericksburg, there are a few wineries that have electric car chargers.
 Since the EV chargers are at private businesses, pay attention to the hours of operation, whether reservations are required, the last time for a tasting, etc. so that you can arrive with enough time to charge while you’re enjoying some wine at the winery.

 If you make it all the way to Fredericksburg, there are again a few options for charging your car.
-At Kalasi Cellars (right next to downtown Fredericksburg) we have two Tesla wall connectors that provide excellent charge speeds as well as three NEMA 14-50 outlets (note: you’ll need your own charging adapter).
+At Kalasi Cellars (right next to downtown Fredericksburg) we have two Tesla wall connectors that provide excellent charge speeds as well as a J1772 plug for all other EVs and four NEMA 14-50 outlets (note: you’ll need your own charging adapter).

 In downtown Fredericksburg there is a public EV charging station with two connectors.
 It’s close enough to main street that you can charge and walk around for a bit.